fetaro/rbatch/README.md

 #### Common Config

-If you can use the common config file , `${RB_HOME}/conf/common.yaml`, this config values can be used by all scripts.
+By putting shard config file at `${RB_HOME}/conf/common.yaml`, the values in the file are shared by all scripts.
-The name of common config file is changed by option `common_conf_name`.
+If you want to change the name of the config file, you cau use the `common_conf_name` option.

 ### External Command Wrapper

+RBatch have useful functions of external command execution.
-`RBatch.cmd` is external command wapper.
+`RBatch.cmd` is wrapper of `Kernel.#Spawn`.

-This function return a result object which contains command's "STDOUT", "STDERR" and "exit status".
+This function return a result object which contains command's string, STDOUT, STDERR and exit status.

-sample
+Sample

 ```ruby
 require 'rbatch'